jlucaspains/blog/_posts/2020-2-13-overriding-axios-date-on-posts.md

 Let's start by pointing out the obvious.
 It is painful to work with dates.
 No matter the technology, it is just harder than it should be.

 Anyway...
-I stumbled accross one of those annoying date related issues with axios.
+I stumbled across one of those annoying date related issues with axios.
 Just to be fair, the problem is not necessarily an axios problem, I just got to it when using axios.
 By default, axios will use ``JSON.stringify`` to convert an object to a json.
 Nothing fancy here.
 The problem is that when a date object is sent to the server, it will be converted to UTC and one might not necessarily want that.

 In reading axios documentation, the recommendation was to provide the [``transformRequest``](https://github.com/axios/axios/tree/a11cdf468303a365a6dc6e84f6dd0e4b3b8fd336#request-config) which allows for complete control of the serialization.
 While that would certainly work, it is a lot of work to just to handle dates in a different way.